data-creative/aba-employment-summary-reports-archive/README.md

 ### Data Transformations

+Contains the results of manual and programmatic efforts to synthesize and transform raw source data into more usable formats.

+#### `db/`

+Contains CSV files for database consumption.

 #### `api/`

-Contains the results of manual and programmatic efforts to synthesize and transform raw source data into more usable formats.
+Contains JSON files for client consumption.

 ### Original Data Sources